rbowen/presentations/talking-to-management/slides.md

 ???

-* The great thing about FOSSBackstage, and events like it, is that we can sit around the campfire and speak a common language.
+* The great thing about C/C, and events like it, is that we can sit around the campfire and speak a common language.
 * We all have stories about corporate types who Just Don't Get It, and we can laugh at them together.